This brochure describes the flood

 Brisbane River ALERT System

-The upper Brisbane River ALERT flood warning system above Wivenhoe Dam was completed in the mid 1990's by the South East Queensland Water Corporation (SEQWater) with the assistance of the Bureau and Brisbane and Ipswich City Councils.
+The upper Brisbane River ALERT flood warning system above Wivenhoe Dam was completed in the mid 1990's by the South East Queensland Water Corporation (SEQWater) with the assistance of the Bureau.
 The system comprises a comprehensive network of rainfall and river height field stations located throughout the catchment.
-They report via VHF radio to base station computers located in both SEQWater and the Brisbane City Council offices and the Bureau of Meteorology in Brisbane.
+They report via VHF radio to base station computers located in both SEQWater and local council offices and the Bureau of Meteorology in Brisbane.
 The field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.

-The base station computers located in the both the SEQWater and Brisbane City Council offices collect the data and have software that displays it in graphical and tabular form.
+The base station computers located in both SEQWater and the various local council offices collect the data and have software that displays it in graphical and tabular form.
 The data is also received by the Bureau's Flood Warning Centre where it is used in hydrologic models to produce river height predictions.

 Flood Warnings and Bulletins

-In consultation with the SEQWater and the Brisbane City Council, the Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the upper Brisbane River catchment above Wivenhoe Dam regularly during floods.
+In consultation with the SEQWater and the Somerset and Moreton Bay Regional Councils, the Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the upper Brisbane River catchment above Wivenhoe Dam regularly during floods.
 They are sent to radio stations for broadcast, and to the Councils, emergency services and a large number of other agencies involved in managing flood response activities.

 Flood Warnings and River Height Bulletins are available via :